The Charles Mackie Scholarship

 Frequently Asked Questions

-All applicants will be notified of the outcome in mid-July 2020.
+All applicants will be notified of the outcome by the end of August 2020.